SioKCronin/website/content/vision.md

-A major part of my psycho-social healing as an American who is digging herself out of industrialized notions of the autonomous "human unit" is to reclaim my place in the world as an interconnected being.I am learning to diffuse my attention to map broader manifolds of inputs and outputs and network effects surrounding events that matter most to me in my life.
+A major part of my psycho-social healing as an American who is digging herself out of industrialized notions of the autonomous "human unit" is to reclaim my place in the world as an interconnected being.
+I am learning to diffuse my attention to map broader manifolds of inputs and outputs and network effects surrounding events that matter most to me in my life.
 This research is rooted in a movement practice that blends gaga with my own homebrew